awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-reference.md

                    [--quiet]
 ```

-**Use Configuration Files**
+**Use configuration files**
 You can refer to configuration files that contain parameters and their values\.
 This is equivalent to typing the parameters and values in the command\.
-For an example, see [How to Store Parameters in a Configuration File](crypto-cli-how-to.md#crypto-cli-config-file)\.
+For an example, see [How to store parameters in a configuration file](crypto-cli-how-to.md#crypto-cli-config-file)\.

 ```
 aws-encryption-cli @<configuration_file>